 The judicial review period before the Ankara administrative courts usually takes between 12 and 24 months.
-As a result of recent legislative changes, administrative litigation cases (and private litigation cases) are subject to judicial review before the newly established regional courts, creating a three-level appellate court system consisting of administrative courts, regional courts and the Council of State (the Court of Appeals for private cases).
+As a result of recent legislative changes, which came into force in July, 2016, administrative litigation cases (and private litigation cases) are subject to judicial review before the newly established regional courts (established in 2016), creating a three-level appellate court system consisting of administrative courts, regional courts and the Council of State (the Court of Appeals for private cases).